Jorge Vazquez's blog

 WHY TALK ABOUT THE WEATHER?

-We have no control over rain, snow, sleet, wind, lightning or sunshine, but we can control what happens on our job as a result of the elements.
+Actually, we have no control over rain, snow, sleet, wind, lightning or sunshine.
+But we can control what happens on our job as a result of the elements.
 Some of the biggest problems on construction jobs are caused by wind and lightning.
 Wind probably causes the most accidents; lightning can be deadly.

 WATCH OUT FOR WIND